 - Peel, and cut the butternut squash into small cubes.

-- Add the rice and stir to coat with butter until all of the rice is shiny and turns white and chalky.
+- When the onions have become translucent, add the rice and stir to coat the rice with the butter.
+Continue to cook and stir until the rice turns white and chalky.

-- Add Parmesan and stir to combine.
-Let the risotto rest for a few minutes before serving.
+- Let the risotto rest for a few minutes before serving.

 Butternut squash is one of those foods that is meant for fall.
-You can pair this with everything that reminds you of the season.
+You can pair this with anything that reminds you of the season.

-Cinnamon, brown sugar, nutmeg, cloves, all work wonderfully with butternut squash.
-So if you are looking to spice up this recipe to make it your own, I would start with those spices and go from there.
-You may also want to add a few fresh sage leaves as garnish, sage is a wonderful flavor to add.
+Cinnamon, brown sugar, nutmeg, and cloves all work wonderfully with butternut squash.
+So when you are looking to spice up this recipe to make it your own, I recommend starting with those spices and go from there.

 Yes!
 This delicious butternut squash risotto recipe works wonderfully with protein.
-If you have any grilled chicken or sausage you can add it in towards the end of the cooking process so that it heats through.
+If you have any grilled chicken or sausage, you can add it in toward the end of the cooking process so that it heats through.

 Shrimp and scallops are great seafood additions to risotto.
 Just add them at the end because they only take a few minutes to cook.

-Now the risotto is no longer just a side dish, but a full-fledge entree this is downright amazing!
+Now the risotto is no longer just a side dish, but a full-fledged entrée this is downright amazing!

 How to Store Butternut Squash Risotto

-You will need to make sure to store this risotto in an airtight container.
-It will ensure you do not lose the moisture of the dish and will reheat better.
+You will need to store your risotto in an airtight container in the refrigerator.
+This will ensure that you do not lose the moisture of the dish and that it will reheat well.

 Unfortunately, this is not a recipe you should freeze.
-If it is frozen, the rice tends to get super mushy and will not thaw and reheat well.
+If it is frozen, the rice tends to get super mushy when you thaw and reheat it.

 How to Reheat Squash Risotto

-Before you heat it up, add a little chicken broth or dry white wine.
-Microwave it for 3 to 4 minutes.
+- Before you heat it up, add a little chicken broth or dry white wine.

 Great Recipes with Rice